-The term 'Blanket Loans' is explained in detail and with examples in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Blanket Loans' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Blanket loans are those which cover multiple properties or parcels of land.
 They handle the costs for or can be secured by more than a single piece of real estate.
 These are most typically employed by commercial land developers or investors.
 For individual consumers, they can be utilized as a type of bridge between new and old properties and mortgages.
 For these consumers, such a blanket loan will make it possible to pay for both mortgages until the owner reaches the point of selling the old property.

 The feature that makes these mortgages most useful for developers is their release clause.
 These permit the borrowers to sell a single or even several pieces of real estate without the need of being forced to refinance the mortgage.
 This makes them significantly different from traditional mortgages.
 Normal mortgages make borrowers completely pay down their loan balance before they can sell the property which secures them.

 For developers of residential properties, they find these blanket loans particularly helpful.
 They employ them to pay for large tracts of land on which they will build.
 When it is time for the loan to fund, it becomes secured by the full piece of property.
 The developer is allowed to subdivide his property and sell it in individual lots.
 For part of the security to be released, the developer must utilize some of the sale proceeds to pay down part of the loan.